All Episodes

 Ten years ago, there weren't enough homes that have been built.

-That was ten years ago.
+That was 10 years ago.

-Right now, you're letting 50,000 people win, what is it, a month a week?
+Right now, you're letting 50,000 people win.

 People got nowhere to live.

-Fucking the hospital times are up.
+Fucking the hospital tides are up.

-That chant I don't think is a good chant because the focus of the chant is refugees.
+That chant, I don't think, is a good chant because the focus of the chant is refugees.

-Like we got I don't know, man.
+I don't know, man.

-I'm gonna brainstorm that.
+I'm going to brainstorm that.

-Although when I did try to introduce some new chants at West Ham, it was one of the worst experiences of my life.
+Although, when I did try to introduce some new chants at West Ham, it was one of the worst experiences of my life.

-I tried to bring about the use of Billy Joel's uh Uptown Girl to sing Upton Park, and I gotta tell ya, it was not received very well in the chicken run.
+I tried to bring about the use of Billy Joel's Uptown Girl to sing Upton Park.

 What do you think of Kia Starmer?

-I'm not against she's lovely, I'm glad she's in it.
+I'm glad she's in it.

-Well, you know, I just want to speak very freely but quite quietly.
+Well, you know, I just want to speak very freely, but quite quietly.

 I'll not be crazy.

-What if she was the racist and she's like, I'm not afraid to say it.
+And she's like, I'm not afraid to say it.

 What's it like in your local area?